ryanberg/django-jumptoadmin/README.rst

 ====================
-Django AdminLinks
+Django JumpToAdmin
 ====================

-Django AdminLinks is a library that offers administrators easy access to the Django admin interface for any object from the public-facing interface.
+Django JumpToAdmin is a library that offers administrators easy access to the Django admin interface for any object from the public-facing interface.

 A Django template tag outputs class names to the template.
 A Javascript file